Sanielia/Sanielia/README.md

 ## 😃 About me:
 <!-- I started around May 2021 -->
 I am young, polish programmer.
-I have aprox 2.5 years of programming experience!\
+I have 3 years of programming experience!\
-I am mainly working in Nuxt and Rust (also have a bit Django expierience).
+I am mainly working in Nuxt, Rust and Python.
 I love linux (I use Arch and Gentoo BTW) ❤️\
 Besides that I am also Head Coordinator, or just main organizer of Hack4Krak CTF - Capture the Flag, which had 2 editions so far, one for students from XXXI Secondary School in Cracow and second for Primary Schools in Cracow, and will have 3rd edition for all Secondary Schools in Poland!\
-I am contributor to GURU Gentoo repository.\
+I am contributor to GURU Gentoo repository and maintainer of 2 packages there.\
 I am also Heroes III tournament organizer, template maker, shoutcaster and stream host, although I am not that active in this community anymore.\
 Heroes III tournament that I have organized: https://github.com/Kubaryt/Kubaryt/blob/kubaryt/tournaments.md.